Image of 7

 Swedish automotive icon Volvo is celebrating its 85th birthday and will reenact driving the first mass-produced Volvo ÖV4 off the production line and through the company gates in Göteborg.
 Volvo heroically focused on the safety of the occupants of its cars long before other manufacturers decided it was fashionable, pioneering many of the features (such as the three-point seat belt) we find in the cars of today.

-« Back to Happy birthday to Volvo - 85 years old
+Read the full article: Happy birthday to Volvo - 85 years old

 Other Images from this Gallery